rmorshea/talks/README.md

 <!--

-Start with IPython Notebook

 a browser-based interactive computing environment for Python

-came about around
+came to popularity
 ~2010-2012

-The browser was becoming the OS of the internet.

-Python, being a backend language had to adapt. to the changing landscape

-To my mind

-IPython Notebook was a leader in that area

-and remains so today
+and remains popular so today

 in the form of
 Jupyter Lab
 and the "Jovian" ecosystem

-part of the reason for that is...
+part of the reason its still popular...

 -->